-He looked at the time on his phone, wincing, murmuring “I’m supposed to be there in five minutes.”
+He checked the time on his phone again, winced, and murmured, “I’m supposed to be there in five minutes.”
 He rose from the chair, pointing at the sparkly gift sitting on the table.
 “That’s for her.
 It’s a surprise.”
-He punched some buttons on his phone, sounding breathless.
+He punched at his phone, sounding breathless.
 “I need to warn her I’ll be late.”

-Madison paged through her script while he spoke on the phone.
-Theatre angel, or not, this was going to be a challenge.
+Madison paged through her script while he made his phone call.
+Theatre angel or not, this was going to be a challenge.

 “Emily?
 Hi!
 Yes, it’s Hal.”

 Madison giggled.
-She forgot his first name was Hal.
+She had forgotten his first name was Hal.

 He packed his duffle bag with one hand while he spoke on the phone.
 “I’m running behind, but I can’t wait to see you.
 Hey, I’m with our new actress.
 Yes, the one I told you about.
 Madison Cruz.
 Would you like to talk to her?”

 Madison lifted her brows, pointing at herself in question.